 You can also alternatively add a few sets of close grip as a secondary lift after your wider grip bench press sets.
 In this case you can opt for even higher rep and set schemes of 4-5 sets of 6-20 reps with lighter loads of about 55%-70% of your 1 rep max.

-The reason none of the recommendations mention doing heavy sets of 1-5 reps is because with the close grip bench press the shoulder retraction isn’t as strong and the lift itself can be hard on the elbows so moving challenging weights may not be ideal.
+None of the recommendations mention doing heavy sets of 1-5 reps because with the close grip bench press, the shoulder retraction isn’t as strong, and the lift itself can be hard on the elbows, so moving challenging weights may not be ideal.

 Beyond just sets, reps and loads, there are some additional considerations you may want to think about when programming based on your goals.